The structure and rules governing Iyengar Yoga certification and assessment are provided by RIMYI.

 The Assessment Committee is grateful for your careful attention to the assessment process.
 Candidates should read the following documents:

-- IYNAUS Mentoring Guidelines: Published by the IYNAUS Assessment Committee, this supplemental manual to the RIMYI Certification and Assessment Guidelines offers advice for teachers, aspiring teachers, and their mentors who are developing the art of teaching Iyengar Yoga.
+- IYNAUS Assessment Manual: Published by the IYNAUS Assessment Committee, this supplemental manual to the RIMYI Certification and Assessment Guidelines offers advice for teachers, aspiring teachers, and their mentors who are developing the art of teaching Iyengar Yoga.
 Keen students of Iyengar Yoga will find support for their practice by studying the new levels in the RIMYI Guidelines and the syllabi from past certification manuals reprinted here.
+This manual can be found by logging into the membership portal and going to the Member Benefits page.

 The Assessment Weekend

 Assessments are organized and staffed entirely by volunteers.
 Assessors, the Zoom coordinator, students, and others behind the scenes have volunteered time and effort for the weekend assessment.
 This whole process could not happen without them.

-There will be three assessors serving at the assessment weekend.
-If any candidate is the student of one of the assessors, that assessor is allowed to judge that candidate.
+There will typically be three assessors serving during the assessment weekend.
+If any candidate is a student of one of the assessors, that assessor is allowed to judge that candidate.